'White Houses' Review

 White Houses Review

 White Houses is worth checking out (literally or figuratively).
 Although I divided the two main parts of the book (Hickok’s relationship with Eleanor and Hickok’s childhood) into two sections, Bloom interweaves them.
 Sometimes I found it a little confusing.
 But White Houses still sucked me in.
-I still think about Hickok’s tragic upbringing.
+I still think about Hick’s tragic upbringing.
 The White Houses version was on par with the childhoods of Jeanette Walls and J.D.
 Vance, and at times much worse.
 If you’re an Eleanor Roosevelt fan, interested in badass women in history, or fascinated by train wreck childhoods, White Houses is definitely for you.
 And if you’re interested in seeing some of Eleanor Roosevelt and Lorena Hickok’s real-life correspondence as well as Eleanor Roosevelt’s “My Day” columns, visit The Eleanor Roosevelt Papers Project.

-Finally, after you read the book, and you should read the book, let me know in the comments which parts struck you as particularly interesting.
+Finally, after you read White Houses, and you should read White Houses, let me know in the comments which parts struck you as particularly interesting.

 - Popova, "Eleanor Roosevelt's Controversial Love Letters to Lorena Hickok."